-Guitar great Doc Watson passed away earlier this week.
-I’ve stolen a lot from him.
-Well, one thing.
-But it’s a good one.**

-Guitar great Doc Watson passed away earlier this week.
-I steal everything I do, and I have Watson to thank for the basic Piedmont-esque finger-picking style that I use when I use my fingers.
-This is a style I learned from Watson on an instructional VHS tape that I checked out from the Long Branch Public Library in Silver Spring, Maryland in 2002, and which I now see is a Smithsonian Folkways video still available on DVD called Doc’s Guitar: Fingerpicking & Flatpicking.
+When I play guitar or ukulele using my fingers to pick instead of strum, I use a basic Piedmont-esque / Merle Travis style that I learned from Watson via an instructional VHS tape I checked out from the Long Branch Public Library in Silver Spring, Maryland in 2002, and which I now see is a Smithsonian Folkways video still available on DVD called Doc’s Guitar: Fingerpicking & Flatpicking.

 And now here’s Doc Watson doing the same thing but better on “Deep River Blues.”